 Church Office Hours: June-July

 Fr.
-Michael will not be here June 28-July 19 (The Rev. Canon Ed Morgan will be here on Sunday, July 1, 8, 15).
+Michael will not be here June 28-July 21 (The Rev. Canon Ed Morgan will be here on Sunday, July 1, 8, 15).
 Christine, Parish Secretary will be out June 28-July 17.
 Barb, Bookkeeper will not be here July 7-July 21.
 If you have a pastoral emergency, please contact Dixie Creason, or Kimberley Hubbs.

 St. Matthew’s Ministry Plan for 2018

 We are behind in funding St. Matthew’s Ministry Plan for 2018.
-Last month we were about $13,000 behind and now we are about $19,500 in the red for the year.
+For May we are “down” about $25,000 for the year.
 Obviously we can’t continue to run the church this way and we need everyone’s help.
 We need your help.
 Please consider making a further gift to St. Matthew’s in the next few weeks as we enter into Summer.